 The County is located near three major airports: Baltimore Washington International Thurgood Marshall Airport; Washington Dulles International Airport; and Ronald Reagan Washington National Airport.
 Interstate 95 provides the County with access to the nation's eastern seaboard, including the major commercial centers in Baltimore, Philadelphia and New York City.
 Interstate 495 (the Capital Beltway) circles Washington, D.C. and provides access both to that city and to nearby suburban jurisdictions.
-Other major highways in the County include the Baltimore-Washington Parkway (Route 295), U.S. Route 50 (access to Maryland's eastern shore) and U.S. Route 3/301 (access to Baltimore and Virginia).
-The Washington Metropolitan Area Transit Authority (WMATA) Metrorail system operates a 117 mile subway system.
+Other major highways in the County include the Baltimore-Washington Parkway (Route MD 295), U.S. Route 50 (access to Maryland's eastern shore) and U.S. Route 3/301 (access to Baltimore and Virginia).
+The Washington Metropolitan Area Transit Authority (WMATA) Metrorail system operates a 117-mile subway system.
 The system serves Washington, D.C. and nearby suburban areas, including five lines and 15 stations that serve the County.
 WMATA's local bus system has more than 70 routes serving County residents.
-The County supplements WMATA's bus service with "The Bus."
+The County supplements WMATA's bus service with "TheBus."

-The County is served by CSX Transportation, Norfolk Southern, Amtrak (including a station at New Carrollton on Amtrak's Northeast Corridor service), and the MARC (Maryland Area Regional Commuter) rail system which has two lines that run through the County, both of which provide service between Baltimore City (and surrounding areas) and Washington, D.C.'s Union Station, with 9 stations in the County.
+The County is served by CSX Transportation, Norfolk Southern Railway, Amtrak Metroliner passenger service (including a station at New Carrollton on Amtrak's Northeast Corridor service and the 16 mile/21 station Purple Line light rail transit system under construction, connecting Prince George's and Montgomery counties), and the MARC (Maryland Area Regional Commuter) rail system which has two lines that run through the County, both of which provide service between Baltimore City (and surrounding areas) and Washington, D.C.'s Union Station, with 9 stations in the County.
 More than 90 freight lines serve the County.
-Most of the County lines lie within the Washington commercial zone as defined by the Interstate Commerce Commission
+Most of the County lines lie within the Washington commercial zone as defined by the Interstate Commerce Commission.